International Health Insurance

 Fax: + 7 8 4242 473 650

 This last point about the 24-hour opening is quite important, as many healthcare facilities in Russia operate during normal business hours or are closed at night.
-Needing immediate medical care ‘off-hours’ can prove challenging or expensive.
-Many private facilities also observe closing hours or charge high premiums for after-hour care.

-The popular choice for expats and visitors to Russia are private hospitals.
-These often offer English-speaking doctors and staff.
-The medical treatment available at some of Russia’s private hospitals is very much up to international standards.
-These hospitals can often be quite expensive.
-Treatment in Russia’s private hospitals can be costly by the standards of Western medicine.
-That is why it is so important to have the right insurance that will offer you coverage.
+Treatment in Russia’s private hospitals can be costly by Western medical standards.
+That is why it is crucial to have the right insurance that provides you with coverage.
 Another important point about the private hospital system is that clinics and hospitals are the only options within the private system.
-There are not private surgeries or practices that offer complex procedures.
-Rather, doctors, even though is a private system, must operate within an accredited hospital or clinic.

 Before traveling to Russia, it is vital to have quality health insurance.

-Those accessing the private hospital system should expect to pay upfront.
-Even with private insurance, many private facilities expect to be paid upfront.
-In order to avoid this, it is vital to choose both private insurance as well as a hospital that already has an arrangement with the insurance company to bill directly.
+To avoid this, it is essential to select both private insurance and a hospital that has an existing arrangement with the insurance company to bill directly.